UoMResearchIT/UoM_AQ_Data_Tools/README.md

 ## Obtaining MEDMI Meteorological and Pollen Data

-All scripts for obtaining Met and Pollen data are in the `MEDMI_Data_Download` directory.
+(All scripts for obtaining Met and Pollen data are in the `MEDMI_Data_Download` directory)

-The scripts are:
-- `met_extraction_script.py`
+`met_extraction_script.py`
-- `pollen_extraction_script.py`
-- `pollen_site_met_calculations.py`

-To use these scripts, it is neccessary to log onto the MEDMI ssh server.
+To use these script(s), it is neccessary to log onto the MEDMI ssh server.
 Details of how to do this can be obtained from the MED-MI website: https://www.data-mashup.org.uk/contact-us/ and  following the instructions for:  ***connect to the server using an SSH client***.